 Recurrent ALL.
 Recurrent ALL is leukemia that comes back after the child has had some period of remission.
-The leukemia may recur in the bone marrow, spinal fluid, testicles (for boys), or less commonly, in other areas of the body.
+The leukemia may recur in the bone marrow, spinal fluid, a boy’s testicles, or less commonly, in other areas of the body.

 Refractory ALL.
 The leukemia did not go into remission, despite remission induction treatment (see below).